Excellent4.8 out of 5On Trustpilot

 With its origins in the author's experience of adjusting to the challenges of quadriplegia, Crippled Grace considers the diverse experiences of people with a disability as a lens through which to understand happiness and its attainment.
 Drawing upon the virtue tradition as much as contesting it, Clifton explores the virtues that help to negotiate dependency, resist paternalism, and maximize personal agency.
 Through his engagement with sources from Aristotle to modern positive psychology, Clifton is able to probe fundamental questions of pain and suffering, reflect on the value of friendship, seek creative ways of conceiving of sexual flourishing, and outline the particular virtues needed to live with unique bodies and brains in a society poorly fitted to their diverse functioning.
 Crippled Grace is about and for people with disabilities.
 Yet, Clifton also understands disability as symbolic of the human condition--human fragility, vulnerability, and embodied limits.
 First unmasking disability as a bodily and sociocultural construct, Clifton moves on to construct a deeper and more expansive account of flourishing that learns from those with disability, rather than excluding them.
 In so doing, Clifton shows that the experience of disability has something profound to say about all bodies, about the fragility and happiness of all humans, and about the deeper truths offered us by the theological virtues of faith, hope, and love.

-Crippled Grace: Disability, Virtue Ethics, and the Good Life and Sacred And The Profane
+Crippled Grace: Disability, Virtue Ethics, and the Good Life and Pentecostal Churches in Transition: Analysing the Developing Ecclesiology of the Assemblies of God in Australia

 • Title